vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-All that is left to do here is return an options hash with the data we exracted.
-We can feed this returned options hash into the `compose_markdown` method which then composes my markdown.
-It gets it ready for writing out the file I need for my new site.
+All that is left to do here is return an options hash with the data we extracted.
+We can feed this hash into the `compose_markdown` method—which gets our data ready for being writing out as a file that I need for my new site.

 # Writing Posts